 Pants: Khaki-style pants in tan, charcoal gray, navy or black are permitted.
 Jeans, pants made of denim, leggings, jeggings, athletic pants, or yoga pants are not permitted.
+Joggers are permitted for all grades K-8.
+Grades 3-8 Jogger style Khaki pants in school approved colors MUST also have a button, zipper, back pocket and no elastic ankle cuffs.

 Skirts/Dresses: Not to be worn by students in grades 6-8.
 For grades K-5, dress options from the approved vendors may be worn with the school logo displayed.
-Shorts, tights, or leggings MUST be worn under any dress during the school year and should be of a solid-no pattern material and of an approved color (See Pants and Shirts for approved colors).
+Shorts, tights, or leggings MUST be worn under any dress during the school year and should be of a solid-no-pattern material and of an approved color (See Pants and Shirts for approved colors).
+Leggings/tights must be worn under skirts or dresses EXCEPT for the following months: during August, September, April, May, and June.
+Dates may be extended or shortened depending upon weather conditions based on Principal's discretion.
 Under the jumper style dress, a school appropriate top, in coordinating colors with sleeves, must be worn - no logo necessary since it will be displayed on dress.